SuperOfficeDocs/superoffice-docs/user-guide/en/request/reply-templates/find.md

 # Search for reply templates

 If there are lots of reply templates in a folder, it may be difficult to find the one you want.
 In that case, doing a search may be a good idea.
-Proceed as follows:

-1. Select **Knowledge Base > Reply templates**.
+1. Select **Knowledge Base** > **Reply templates**.
 2. Click the **Search** button.
 This takes you to the **Criteria** screen.
-3. Search as described under [Search in SuperOffice Service][1].
+3. [Search in SuperOffice Service][1].

 ## Related content